Interested in graduate school?

 Major Pathways for Graduate Training in Psychology.
 This video is advice from Elise Elligett and Heather Bliss regarding two of the major pathways for graduate school in psychology (Clinical and Experimental) presented at the 4th Annual UM Conference on Psychological Science.

-Information on different pathways if interested in clinical (i.e., Ph.D, Psy.D., MSW, MFT, LPC)
+Information on different pathways if you are interested in providing therapy (i.e., Ph.D, Psy.D., MSW, MFT, LPC)

 APA approved psychology programs for Clinical, Counseling, School, and Combined Doctoral Programs This website provides information on clinical, counseling, school, and combined doctoral programs which have been accredited by the American Psychological Association.
 It also provides a searchable database of such programs.